Specialist Vets in DublinSpecialist Vets in DublinSpecialist Vets in Dublin

 rabbit

-MyVet Lucan is part of the MyVet group (three clinics) and was originally opened in 2005 as Hermitage Vet Clinic by vet Liam Moriarty; a new veterinary hospital opened next door in June 2019.
-The clinic has a CT scanner on site, and multiple reviews describe referral cases involving CT imaging, abdominal surgery, oxygen support, and emergency procedures.
+MyVet Lucan is part of the MyVet group of three clinics and was originally opened in 2005 as Hermitage Vet Clinic by vet Liam Moriarty; a new veterinary hospital opened next door in 2019.
+The clinic has CT scanning on site, and recent...

 #1 Ranking